Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Why Professional Help Is Essential for Accessing New Jersey Programs

-New Jersey's combination of federal programs, state HAF assistance, and court-supervised mediation creates more options than most states — and more complexity in determining the right combination and timing.
+New Jersey's combination of mortgage relief programs, and court-supervised mediation creates more options than most states — and more complexity in determining the right combination and timing.
 Homeowners who navigate this alone frequently miss the most favorable windows, submit incomplete applications, or fail to correctly engage the mediation program in a way that creates real servicer accountability.

 New Jersey's extended timeline and comprehensive programs reward professional help